KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 #### Tour Around Town

 Mom and I went on a little Fredonia driving tour.
 I couldn’t resist a photo at my high school in front of a yellowjacket sculpture made by a student.
 Fredonia High School is on the site of the former Ben S. Paulen Elementary School.
-I started school and graduated from the same place.
+I started school at and graduated from the same place.

 ![](2025-recap-images/me-and-the-yellowjacket-sculpture.jpg)
 Home of the Yellowjackets